ESP-rCommunity/ESP-rSource/src/manual/OS/Cygwin/README_cygwin_before_installer.txt

           - validation (models used in validation work)
           - xsl (support for XML reporting)

-The bin_X11 or bin_GTK folders are populated with the two graphic versions of ESP-r.
+The binX11 or binGTK folders are populated with the two graphic versions of ESP-r.
 If you want to run in text mode you need to start the modules with a -mode text in the command line.

 A note about the ESP-r model files - use WordPad or NotePad++ to edit (NOT Word or NotePad).